poiati/django-outbox/README.rst

 Django Outbox
 =============

-Django Outbox is an app that enable you to see the emails sent by your project through the web browser.

-It capture all mails and show in a simple web interface.
+Capture all mails sent and show it in a simple web interface.

 Quick Start
 -----------